wintvelt/mb-btw-export/README.md

                 - [x] delete item from table
                 - [x] update latest state: delete export from exportLogs
                 - [x] determine new unexported state
-    - [ ] reregister webhook
+    - [x] reregister webhook
-    - [ ] check and implement webhook document deletion
+    - [x] check and implement webhook document deletion

+    - [ ] implement sync only after 1/1/2020
+    - [ ] check performance of new setup

     - [ ] improve max volume for exports
         - [ ] cut exportTable update into chunks of 50 (watch for race conditions)